solquist/DataCleaningAssignment/README.md

 The data set contains a set of descriptive activity names.
 As they are already good descriptive names, they are a good source for the labels.
 The activity labels exist in the file "./getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset/activity_labels.txt".
 The labels are read in using the function `read.table()` with the option `stringAsFactors = FALSE` (these are turned to factors later) and saved into the variable `activity.labels`.
 The activity ID numbers in `df` are replaced with the labels from a lookup into `activity.labels` through the function `sapply()`.

 Finally, the column `df$Activity` is turned into factors as the activity labels really are categorical values.
-Note, the `levels` options is not specified in the scsript, so the new factors will be ordered alphabetically.
+Note, the `levels` options is not specified in the script, so the new factors will be ordered alphabetically.
 If it were necessary to easily get back to the original activity ID's, passing the option `levels = activity.labels$V2` would make it easy to keep the labels in the original order.
 However, since that is not needed to produce the final set of data and would introduce an extra step to re-order the data to make an "easier to read" alphabetical sorting, we chose to stick with the default alphabetical ordering of the factors.

 ### Creating descriptive variable names